The Representation Theory of 2-Sylow Subgroups of the Symmetric Group: Introduction

 \section{Introduction}

-It was found in \cite{amri} that the subgraph of the Bratteli diagram of irreducible representations of $S_n$ comprising odd-dimensional representations is a binary tree that branches at every even level.
-This tree is called the MacDonald tree.
-McKay conjectured that for a group $G$, the set $\Irr_{p'}(G)$ of irreducible representations of $G$ of dimension coprime to $p$ has the same cardinality as the set $\Irr_{p'}(N_G(P))$ of irreducible representations of the normaliser $N_G(P)$ of a p-Sylow subgroup $P$ of $G$ of dimension coprime to $p$.
-The conjecture was proved for the family of symmetric groups in \cite{macd}.
-The conjecture is also proved for arbitrary groups for $p=2$ in \cite{spath_malle}.
-The 2-Sylow subgroup of a symmetric group is self-normalising, and thus by McKay's conjecture the odd dimensional representations of the symmetric group and the one-dimensional representations of a 2-Sylow subgroup are equinumerous.
-This motivated the initial interest in the character theory of 2-Sylow subgroups of symmetric groups.
+Given a finite group $G$, a prime integer $p$ and a Sylow p-subgroup $P$ of $G$, the McKay conjecture states that the number of irreducible representations of $G$ with degree coprime to $p$ is equal to the number of irreducible representations of the normaliser of $P$ in $G$ whose degrees are coprime to $p$.
+The conjecture was proved for the family of symmetric groups by Macdonald in \cite{MR289677}, and for arbitrary groups when $p=2$ by Sp{\"a}th and Malle in \cite{MR3549625}.
+When $p=2$ and $G$ is the symmetric group $S_n$, the Sylow subgroup $P$ is self-normalising.
+Thus we know that there are as many odd-dimensional representations of $S_n$ as there are one-dimensional representations of a Sylow 2-subgroup of $S_n$.

-With the help of the online encyclopedia of integers(\cite{oeis}), we were able to associate a class of combinatorial objects which we call forests of binary trees to irreducible representations, and conjugacy classes, of the 2-Sylow subgroups of the symmetric groups.
-This paper recovers the entire theory in terms of these objects, yielding as consequence recursive methods to compute characters and the character table.
-We focus on the branching between representations using combinatorial operations on forests of trees.
+Odd-dimensional irreducible representations of symmetric groups were studied by Ayyer, Prasad and Spallone in \cite{MR3510808}.
+In particular, it is known (see \cite[Theorem 1]{MR3510808}) that the subgraph of the Young graph comprising odd-dimensional representations of $S_n$ is a rooted binary tree that branches at every even level.
+This tree is called the Macdonald tree.

-Section \ref{sec:con_not} introduces notation and preliminaries and contains a recursive description of the character table of 2-sylow subgroups of $S_{2^k}$.
-Our main results are on the Bratteli diagram of representations of the 2-Sylow subgroup in Section \ref{sec:brat}.
-Section \ref{sec:one_dim} describes the subgraph of one-dimensional representations in the Bratteli diagram of the 2-Sylow subgroup.
-This subgraph is also a binary tree that branches at every even level.
-We contrast it to the MacDonald tree to point out the key differences.
+As we shall see in this work, the branching graph of one-dimensional representations of Sylow 2-subgroups of symmetric groups is also a rooted binary tree that branches at every even level.
+In uncovering this structure we offer an overview of the character theory of these subgroups.
+This theory is recursive and self-similar, making the association to binary trees in \cite[Sequence A006893]{oeis} natural.
+Here we describe branching rules for these characters as combinatorial operations on these `tree-like' objects.
+We compare the aforementioned subgraph to the Macdonald tree from \cite{MR3510808}.
+We also study the restriction of representations of the symmetric group $S_n$ to a Sylow 2-subgroup, and when $n$ is a power of $2$, we obtain the multiplicities of every irreducible representation of the Sylow 2-subgroup occuring in the restriction of an odd-dimensional representation (i.e., representations corresponding to hook partitions) of $S_n$.